zhulietailieva/-Python-University-Exercises/README.md

-# Python-University-Exercises
+# University-Exercises
-This repository contains the solutions I have made as practice for my Python classes at University.
+This repository contains the solutions I have made as practice for my Python and C classes at University.